Zone-of-Engineering-Newcomers/MovingAverage/README.md

-# Moving Average Library for Arduino
+# MovingAverage Library for Arduino

 An easy to use Arduino library for moving average filtering.